elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(x)
 ```

-This does mean you have to be careful with array references.
+This means you have to be careful with array references.
 If you want to manipulate the data without touching the original, it's easy to make a copy:

 ```python